EINDEX/Kobo-WallaBag-ReadItlater/ReadMe.md

-# Kobo E-Reader Omnivore to Pocket Proxy
+# Kobo E-Reader Hoarder to Pocket Proxy

-This project aims to convert the Pocket App on the Kobo E-Reader, specifically the Kobo Clara model, into an [Omnivore](https://github.com/omnivore-app/omnivore/) reading device using Typescript, Node, and Express.
+This project aims to convert the Pocket App on the Kobo E-Reader, specifically the Kobo Clara model, into a [Hoarder](https://github.com/hoarder-app/hoarder) reading device using Typescript and Hono.
 The device utilizes the modified host file on the Kobo Clara, accessible via ssh on the Clara.
 It can be achieved by following the tutorial available at [https://yingtongli.me/blog/2018/07/30/kobo-telnet.html](https://yingtongli.me/blog/2018/07/30/kobo-telnet.html).

 ## How it works

-This currently runs  within my local network, on a Raspberry Pi.
+This currently runs within your local network.
 By making changes to the Kobo Clara's host file, it acts as a proxy server that can redirect and intercept network requests from the e-reader.
-This allows us to intercept Pocket traffic, redirect it to Omnivore, and intercepts the archive.
-O
+This allows us to intercept Pocket traffic, redirect it to Hoarder, and intercepts the archive.

 ## Demo